cfpland/frontend/content/posts/2020-02-20-bruce-lawson.md

 the web, but so many of us take it for granted.
 As a member of the W3C's HTML5.3 specification team and writer on the topic, I knew
 Bruce would make for an interesting speaker to feature here.

-Read on to hear how Bruce got into tech from a background in music and acting, and some of his tips for new speakers.
+Read on to hear about Bruce's wide-ranging experience from music to acting to accessibility, and some of his tips for new speakers.

 <!--more-->

 ### Tell me about yourself.
 How did you get into public speaking?

-I'm an accessibility and web standards consultant (you can hire me!).
+I'm an accessibility and web standards consultant ([you can hire me!](https://www.brucelawson.co.uk/)).
 Side projects are music: [writing and recording](https://www.brucelawson.co.uk/category/my-music/) and developing a new product called [SwordCello](https://twitter.com/swordcello), which isn't released yet.
 I got into public speaking as a kid, when I was an actor.

 ### What do you like about speaking at conferences?